Medical Imaging Education and Career Guide

-And some notes about the job market: The Bureau of Labor Statistics projects significant continued job growth for radiologic technologists and many of their sub-specialties through 2024, as a graying population will need more imaging to treat medical conditions like bone fractures caused by osteoporosis.
+And some notes about the job market: The Bureau of Labor Statistics projects7% job growth for radiologic technologists and MRI techs through 2029, as an older population will need more imaging to treat medical conditions like bone fractures caused by osteoporosis.

 Workplace surveys by the American Society of Radiologic Technologists, however, have shown a tightening of the job market for the past several years.
-Factors have included the economic downturn, uncertainties about health care reform, and declining exam reimbursement rates from insurance companies.
+Factors have included the uncertainties about health care reform and declining exam reimbursement rates from insurance companies.

-Sources: U.S. Bureau of Labor Statistics 2016-17 Occupational Outlook Handbook; Radiologic Technologist; Nuclear Medicine Technologist; Radiologic Sciences Workplace Survey 2011; American Society of Radiologic Technologists.
+Sources: U.S. Bureau of Labor Statistics 2019 Occupational Employment Statistics; Radiologic Technologist; Nuclear Medicine Technologist; Radiologic Sciences Workplace Survey 2018; American Society of Radiologic Technologists.

 The salary information and job growth data listed is based on a national average, unless noted.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.